Grand Canyon University Transfer Credits

 • Refer to the Transfer Course Search page for more information.

-• Check with your university counselor to make sure that the exam you want to take covers the appropriate content areas.
+• Check with your university counselor to make sure the exam you want to take covers the appropriate content areas.

 Berlitz has provided GCU with a Berlitz Student Guide to help answer questions regarding the Berlitz language exam.
 You will be required to complete the Berlitz GCU foreign language test application to apply for this testing option.
 For more information, visit berlitz.us

-The College-Level Examination Program (CLEP) gives you the opportunity to receive credit for knowledge you achieved through independent study, previous coursework, job training, etc.
+The College-Level Examination Program (CLEP) gives you the opportunity to receive credit for knowledge you achieved through independent study, previous coursework, job training, etc

 • Review the exams within the Transfer Course Search page and decide which test you are interested in taking.